facebookresearch/faiss/INSTALL.md

 libfaiss.a from Step 1 for this to work.

 The GPU version is a superset of the CPU version.
-In addition it
-requires:

-- a C++11 compliant compiler (and flags)

-- the cuda compiler and related libraries (Cublas)
+In addition it requires the cuda compiler and related libraries (Cublas)

 See the example makefile on how to set the flags.